Augmenting Physical Models with Deep Networks for Complex Dynamics Forecasting: Experimental validation

-\paragraph{Qualitative visualizations} Results in Figure~\ref{fig:reaction-diffusion-demo} for reaction-diffusion show that the incomplete diffusion parametric PDE in Figure~\ref{fig:reaction-diffusion-demo}(a) is unable to properly match ground truth simulations: the behavior of the two components in Figure~\ref{fig:reaction-diffusion-demo}(a) is reduced to simple independent diffusions due to the lack of interaction terms between $u$ and $v$.
-By using APHYNITY in Figure~\ref{fig:reaction-diffusion-demo}(b), the correlation between the two components appears together with the formation of Turing patterns, which is very similar to the ground truth.
+\paragraph{Qualitative visualizations} Results in \Figref{fig:reaction-diffusion-demo} for reaction-diffusion show that the incomplete diffusion parametric PDE in \Figref{fig:reaction-diffusion-demo}(a) is unable to properly match ground truth simulations: the behavior of the two components in \Figref{fig:reaction-diffusion-demo}(a) is reduced to simple independent diffusions due to the lack of interaction terms between $u$ and $v$.
+By using APHYNITY in \Figref{fig:reaction-diffusion-demo}(b), the correlation between the two components appears together with the formation of Turing patterns, which is very similar to the ground truth.
 This confirms that $F_a$ can learn the reaction terms and improve prediction quality.
-In Figure~\ref{fig:wave-damped-demo}, we see for the wave equation that the data-driven Neural ODE model fails at approximating $\nicefrac{\diff w}{\diff t}$ as the forecast horizon increases: it misses crucial details for the second component $\nicefrac{\diff w}{\diff t}$ which makes the forecast diverge from the ground truth.
+In \Figref{fig:wave-damped-demo}, we see for the wave equation that the data-driven Neural ODE model fails at approximating $\nicefrac{\diff w}{\diff t}$ as the forecast horizon increases: it misses crucial details for the second component $\nicefrac{\diff w}{\diff t}$ which makes the forecast diverge from the ground truth.
 APHYNITY incorporates a Laplacian term as well as the data-driven $F_a$ thus capturing the damping phenomenon and succeeding in maintaining physically sound results for long term forecasts, unlike Neural ODE.

-\paragraph{Extension to non-stationary dynamics} We provide additional results in Appendix \ref{app:additional} to tackle datasets where physical parameters of the equations vary in each sequence.
+\paragraph{Extension to non-stationary dynamics} We provide additional results in \ref{app:additional} to tackle datasets where physical parameters of the equations vary in each sequence.
 To this end, we design an encoder able to perform parameter estimation for each sequence.
 Results show that APHYNITY accommodates well to this setting, with similar trends as those reported in this section.

 \paragraph{Additional illustrations} We give further visual illustrations to demonstrate how the estimation of parameters in incomplete physical models is improved with APHYNITY.
 For the reaction-diffusion equation, we show that the incomplete parametric PDE underestimates both diffusion coefficients.
 The difference is visually recognizable between the poorly estimated diffusion (\Figref{fig:comp-diffusion}(a)) and the true one (\Figref{fig:comp-diffusion}(c)) while APHYNITY gives a fairly good estimation of those diffusion parameters as shown in \Figref{fig:comp-diffusion}(b).